MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Kinematics Solvers

-After solving the actuator ITEPs, all actuators satisfy their target lengths, although the tube and rod orientations may remain stale.
-We therefore apply a lightweight look-at refinement that reorients the tube and rod of each actuator to face each other (Steps 16–17).
-This step is purely a post-processing for visual plausibility and does not affect subsequent FK/IK solver iterations.
-Its detailed formulation is provided in \ref{appendix:B1}.
+After solving the actuator ITEPs, all actuators satisfy their target lengths, although the tube and rod body frames may not yet be aligned with the line connecting the two mounting points.
+We therefore apply a lightweight endpoint-alignment refinement to maintain the geometric consistency of actuator-body orientations (Steps~16--17).
+This step is consistent with endpoint-based hydraulic-actuator representations in multibody models~\cite{khadim2023experimental}; it is applied only as a post-processing operation and does not affect subsequent FK/IK solver iterations.
+Its detailed formulation is provided in Appendix~\ref{appendix:B1}.

 The runtime of Algorithm~\ref{algo:3} is dominated by solving the ITEP subproblems for active actuators.
-The final look-at refinement involves only constant-cost vector operations and is negligible compared to the ITEP solving process.
-Let \(m\) be the number of active actuators and \(a,b,c,d\) the counts of Types~A–D (\(m=a{+}b{+}c{+}d\)).
-With per-type constant costs \(t_A,t_B,t_C,t_D\), the total time is $t \;\approx\; a\,t_A \;+\; b\,t_B \;+\; c\,t_C \;+\; d\,t_D,$ hence the overall complexity is \(O(m)\).
+The final endpoint-alignment refinement involves only constant-cost vector operations and is negligible compared to the ITEP solving process.
+Let \(m\) be the number of active actuators and \(a,b,c,d\) the counts of Types~A–D (\(m=a{~+~}b{~+~}c{~+~}d\)).
+With per-type constant costs \(t_A,t_B,t_C,t_D\), the total time is $t \;\approx\; a\,t_A \;+\; b\,t_B \;+\; c\,t_C \;+\; d\,t_D,$ and hence the overall complexity is \(O(m)\).
 Quantitative details are reported in Section~\ref{sec:experiments}.
 In summary, the forward kinematics computes the full joint configuration $\mathcal{T}$ from $\mathcal{L}^*$ by exploiting the preconstructed ITEPs.
-Leveraging ITEP independence, it avoids the manual construction and complex solving of the large nonlinear systems required by conventional approaches, and supports independent updates for arbitrary actuator subsets—satisfying flexibility and performance requirements in VE applications such as digital twins and VR.
+Leveraging ITEP independence, it avoids the manual construction and complex solving of the large nonlinear systems required by conventional approaches, and supports independent updates for arbitrary actuator subsets, satisfying flexibility and performance requirements in planning, training, and digital-twin workflows.